-Subsection (c)(12) allows lawyers to represent clients in up to 5 new ADR proceedings annually.
-This provision furthers the strong public policy favoring the efficient and expeditious resolution of disputes outside the judicial process, to the extent consistent with the broader public interest.
-This provision gives clients who agree to resolve their disputes through ADR proceedings an option to retain attorneys not admitted in the District of Columbia that is generally equivalent to the option provided through the pro hac vice exception in subsection (c)(7) to clients who resolve their disputes in judicial proceedings.
+Rule 49(c)(12) furthers the efficient and expeditious resolution of disputes outside the judicial process, to the extent consistent with the broader public interest.
+This provision gives clients who agree to resolve their disputes through mediation or arbitration or other dispute resolution proceedings in the District of Columbia the option to retain attorneys not admitted in the District of Columbia.
+This rule is intended to be analogous to the pro hac vice exception in Rule 49(c)(7).